There is a lot to learning to invest. We’ve got three not so obvious things to know about investing listed here for you.

 Investing has a bad reputation as being a fee-sucking adventure.
 You have to pay advisors, you have to pay other commissions, you have account fees, and then you have fees on the actual investments you choose.

 I’m here to tell you that, for most of you, you don’t need any of that stuff.
 If you use the services mentioned above (Sharebuilder and Betterment), they are both low cost and low fee options to get started.

-If you want to have more control and do a little bit yourself, you can save even more by choosing a discount brokerage like Fidelity, Scottrade or K Capital.
+If you want to have more control and do a little bit yourself, you can save even more by choosing a discount brokerage like Fidelity, Scottrade, or Acorns.